7 On Page SEO Tips to Implement Right Now

 Links

-Link to relevant articles on your blog and outside sources.
-Make sure your anchor text is properly describing what can be expected by clicking the link.
+Make sure your anchor text properly describes what can be expected by clicking the link.

 Videos

 Embed videos where possible.
-It doesn’t have to be your own video although embedding your own videos is awesome.
+It doesn’t have to be your own video, although embedding your own videos is awesome.
 This helps show Google you know what you’re talking about.

 Leverage the assets you own to link back to your blog posts.
 Think of: